Using Azure Cognitive Search Capabilities for B2B eCommerce Catalog

-The Azure Cognitive Search service allows you to quickly discover, enrich, and explore your data.
+- They allow you to quickly discover, enrich, and explore your data.
 You can automatically pull data from Azure data stores.
 The flexibility of the service is so great that it allows optionally to push data directly into the search index from other cloud storage locations using the Azure push API.

-Among out-of-the-box skills, custom skills could be defined and integrated into your machine learning model.
+- Among out-of-the-box skills, custom skills could be defined and integrated into your machine learning model.
 For example, for a B2B portal in manufacturing, materials used for an exact product could be extracted from vendor documentation and appear in response to a search query.

 All of these capabilities combined give you a powerful search experience.
 Imagine, you use Azure Cognitive Search to develop a search application where a product search should return technical manuals associated with the product.
 As documents are ingested into the Azure platform, they are processed and categorized according to the search index.

-Azure’s out-of-the-box cognitive skills support keyphrase extraction, and named entity recognition generates a rich corpus of metadata.
+Azure’s out-of-the-box cognitive skills support key phrase extraction and named entity recognition generates a rich corpus of metadata.
 Among out-of-the-box skills, you can customize the cognitive search pipeline to extract and enrich metadata specific to your business.
 This process can be done programmatically as the Azure Cognitive Search service is well integrated with Azure databases.

 If you don't need an ML model, deploying an Azure function is the quickest and easiest way to create a custom skill.
 Creating tags for domain-specific terms like product material is an example of how to use the Azure function.
 Then continue with publishing this skill set and get a new skill programmatically connected to the document exploring pipeline.